Authentic Thai Green Curry Recipe (Vegetarian)

 Green Curry Paste

-• 1 cup fresh green chilies, chopped
+• 1 cup fresh green chillies, chopped

 • 2 stalks lemongrass, finely chopped